lgrachov/lgrachov_old/README.md

 Here are some of my tasks that I'm making

-- 🔭 I’m currently working on Podoa, the new era of server management
+- 🔭 I’m currently working on my crazy ideas, Podoa, the new era of server management
 - 🌱 I’m currently learning HTML and JS, CSS, Vue, Ruby, React, Java, and Swift
-- 👯 I’m looking to collaborate on no one
+- 👯 I’m looking to collaborate on everyone
-- 🤔 I’m looking for help with Podoa
+- 🤔 I’m looking for help with my crazy ideas
 - 💬 Ask me about me
+- ❤️ I love to code
+- 😤 I don't love when in my code an error appears
+- 😝 I love to watch something funny

+P.S: I have over 2000+ ideas

+P.S: I have over 10+ fun facts

 <sub>⚡ Fun fact: Podoa is named after a purple pear<sub/>